Secure, Manage, and Put Your Digital Identity to Work

 We consume most of our media, and even do a sizable amount of work, through smartphones and apps.
 Knowing how to protect your digital identity matters even more amidst the rise of a generation of young adults that has never known a world without the internet.
 Taking these services for granted means it can be easier and easier to gloss over privacy and security concerns.

-Are you driving changes, or are you being driven by it?
-Are you riding passenger, or are you being a proactive participant in technological changes?
-In this blog post I will discuss ways to secure your online identity.
-That’s not all.
-As an academic, managing your online identity is also a valuable way to professionalize your online presence, develop your academic credibility, and build your online social network.
+In this blog post I will discuss ways to secure your online identity, which, as an academic, is also a valuable way to professionalize your online presence, develop your academic credibility, and build your online social network.

 Securing Your Online Identity